mauropalsgraaf/Identicon-elixir/README.md

 # Identicon-elixir

-** Not production ready **
-The identicon module provides the possibility to generate an identicon for a given name
+The identicon module provides the possibility to generate an identicon for a given name.

 ## How to use